kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-codegen.md

     5. Package from calling classes
     6. Mode of plugin operation (creating Java client / Kotlin / Java server, etc.)
     7. Prefix path to client configuration file
+    8. Register the generated classes as the source code of the project
+    9. Make code compilation dependent on HTTP client class generation (first generate, then compile)

 === ":simple-kotlin: `Kotlin`"